H. Arnold Barton: Honors and recognition

 In 1985, Professor H. Arnold Barton was awarded the Charlotta Medal in recognition of his contributions to the Swedish Emigrant Institute at Växjö, Småland, Sweden.

 Barton was named "Swedish-American of the Year" in 1988 by the Royal Swedish Ministry of Foreign Affairs and by the two Swedish District lodges of the Vasa Order of America.
 In 1989, he was granted an honorary doctorate from Uppsala University, Sweden.
 In 2000, he was made Knight-Commander of the Royal Swedish Order of the Polar Star by King Carl XVI Gustaf of Sweden.
 In 2012 he received the Swedish Council of America's Great Achievement Award.

 Death

-He died on September 28, 2016, in Stockholm, Sweden.
+He died on September 28, 2016, in the Stockholm suburb of Trollbäcken, Tyresö.
+Barton was buried at Solna kyrkogård, in the suburb of Solna.